Connecting Electroweak Symmetry Breaking and Flavor: A Light Dilaton ${\cal D}$ and a Sequential Heavy Quark Doublet $Q$: On Observing VBF

-We first note that the VBF measurements by ATLAS and CMS cannot be claimed as individually significant yet, as the cross section is $\sim 1/12$ of the leading ggF process.
+We first note that the Run 1 VBF measurements by ATLAS and CMS are not individually significant yet, as the cross section is $\sim 1/12$ of the leading ggF process in SM.
 Combining datasets, when analyses are still limited by statistics, is suitably common.
 However, the combined analysis of LHC Run 1 data by ATLAS and CMS, claiming 5.4$\sigma$ measurement of VBF process, has some weaknesses.
-We offer here some simple critique.
+We offer here some simple critique, with discussion of Run 2 situation deferred to Sec.~V.

-First, there is some issue of semantics.
-Recall the usage of Higgs-\emph{like} for the 125 GeV boson, up to early 2013.
-By same token, so far one is really probing VBF-\emph{like} production, rather than genuine VBF.
+First, an issue of semantics.
+Recall the usage of Higgs-\emph{like} for the 125 GeV boson up to early 2013.
+By same token, in Run 1 one is really probing VBF-\emph{like} production, rather than genuine VBF.
 This is because it is based on multivariate analysis of categorized data~\cite{H-combo}.
-As $V$ radiation is rather analogous to synchrotron radiation, it is effective only when each ``spent'' quark retains most of the initial parton momentum.
-But since $m_V$ is sizable, genuine VBF requires two \emph{very} energetic tag jets, which must be back to back, with large $m_{j_1j_2}$ and large rapidity separation, and little color radiation in the rapidity gap.
+As radiation of vector boson $V$ is rather analogous to synchrotron radiation, it is effective only when each ``spent'' quark retains most of the initial parton momentum.
+But since $m_V$ is sizable, genuine VBF requires \emph{two ultra-energetic tag jets} that are necessarily back-to-back~\cite{farforward} with large $m_{j_1j_2}$ and large rapidity separation, and little color radiation in the rapidity gap.
 The categorized analysis is a compromise due to limited statistics.
-If statistics were sufficient, one would always cross-check with a high purity VBF selection that would beat ggF background down to a true minimum.
+If statistics were sufficient, one would always cross-check with a high purity VBF selection (cut-based analysis) that would beat ggF background down to a true minimum.